 Medical examinations as a result of the detection of chromium trioxide

-Since October 2015, NedTrain has facilitated a helpdesk and medical examinations for current and former employees who are concerned and/or have experienced health complaints that may have been caused by chromium trioxide.
+Since October 2015, NedTrain has facilitated a helpdesk and medical examinations for current and former employees (including temporary and contract workers) who are concerned and/or have experienced health complaints that may have been caused by chromium trioxide.
 Below you can read more about the medical exams and the organisations that offer the exams.
 We hope to provide more insight into the process and to clarify what can be expected.

 Information about the medical examinations